 Greg Brown, co-founder and lead guitarist of Californian geek-rock legends Cake, has died at the age of only 56.

-I’ve also always found it difficult to engage with music that spans so many styles that it treads a thin line between pastiche and homage, lacking a true identity and vision of its own.
+And I’ve always found it difficult to engage with music that spans so many styles, that thin line between pastiche and homage coming at the expense of a true identity and vision of their own.

 Cake’s curious melange incorporates everything from funk, hip-hop and disco to country and folk, jazz, new wave and straight-up guitar rock, delivered in a slightly smirky satirical sung-spoken way by front man John McCrae.

-It’s clever, but it seems more like artifice than art.
+It’s clever, but it seems more like artifice than art to me.

-Nonetheless, they did make a mark, initially with their hit single The Distance, written by original guitarist and founder member Greg Brown, who has sadly died at the age of just 56.
+Nonetheless, they did make a mark, initially with their characteristically quirky hit single The Distance, written by original guitarist and founder member Greg Brown, who has just died at the age of only 56.

-It hovered outside the Top 20 but they never quite repeated its success, dooming them to the status of one-hit wonders (at least with their own songs), albeit with a cult indie following.
+It hovered outside the Top 20 in 1996 but they never quite repeated its success, dooming them to cult status as one-hit wonders (at least with their own songs).

 Actually they had two hits, the second being this magnificent cover version of I Will Survive.
-Like all the best covers, it takes the original and respects it, while taking it to entirely new places.
+Like all the best ones, it respects the integrity of the original while stamping their own mark and taking it to entirely new places.

-They were accused of disrespecting the original – and Gaynor disliked their version because of its additional profanity – but always denied that was their intention, saying they played it because they loved the song; and I believe them.
+At the time they were accused of disrespecting the original – and Gaynor disliked their version because of its additional profanity – but Cake always denied that was their intention, saying they played it because they loved the song; and I believe them.

 Brown left the band in 1997 after their breakthrough second album, the million-selling Fashion Nugget, and formed a new group called Deathray, later joining Homie – the side project of Weezer front man Rivers Cuomo.